SciPhi-AI/agent-search/README.md

       for idx, item in enumerate(search_response) ).encode('utf-8')

-# hack to get a JSON response (we are working to improve this)
+# Prefix to enforce a JSON response
 json_response_prefix = '{"summary":'

 # Prepare a prompt